trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 - Consortium `consortium.net` missing from cache
 - Fetch `consortium.net/.well-known/did-trustbloc/consortium.net.json`, validate format, and process as a consortium config file
 - Perform the rest of the [Automatic Bootstrapping](#automatic-bootstrapping) algorithm.
 In summary:
-  - Fetch and validate sufficiently many stakeholder configs, from the domains listed in the consortium config, to satisfy the `num_queries` policy in the consortium config.
+  - Fetch and validate sufficiently many stakeholder configs, from the domains listed in the consortium config, to satisfy the `numQueries` policy in the consortium config.
   - Retrieve endpoints from these stakeholder configs, use these to retrieve the stakeholders' DID docs, verify stakeholder signatures.
   - Cache validated config files.
   - Present the list of endpoints parsed from said stakeholder configs, to be used for client DID method operations.